When Lemonade Stand was just about a 4 or 5 person shop, I wasn’t thinking about how to build a good company culture.

 As time went on in our company, John recuperated.
 Scarred, but not beaten.
 He was knocked on his back.
 We were ready to help pick him back up.

-John is now the President of our company and has been instrumental in helping establish the culture we all desire.
+John is now the President of our company (find out how John worked his way to becoming an executive) and has been instrumental in helping establish the culture we all desire.
 He had been down… and we patiently helped pick him back up.
 Because of his grit, and humility, he was able to rise out of hard times and become an anchor to our company and culture.

 Now it’s his job to lift others when they get knocked down, which he does on a regular basis.